tzc1234/PicsumApp/README.md

 ## Techniques
 1. Follow SOLID principles
 2. Fully adopt TDD, >95% code coverage
-3. Great use of dependency injection
+3. Use of dependency injection
-4. Refactor from MVC to MVVM, safeguard by testings
+4. Refactor from MVC to MVVM, safeguard by tests
 5. Compose all the components in the composition root (SceneDelegate)
 6. Make use of design patterns: adapter, composite and decorator
 7. Attempt to do better on naming